-

 As with the first letter I ended by saying I hoped the matter could be settled in a friendly manner without involving the mediateur or other third parties.

 The pink slip confirming reception arrived after four days.
-Then 22 days later, on December 31, just as I was gearing up to fill out the mediateur’s form with the pink slip as proof of correspondence, I received by email, an apology from La Poste for the time taken to reply, a notice that the matter had been looked at again with a decision in my favour, and a promise that a cheque for €17.50 will be in the post.
+Then 22 days later, on December 31, I received, by email, an apology from La Poste for the time taken to reply, a notice that the matter had been looked at again with a decision in my favour, and a promise that a cheque for €17.50 will be in the post.

-I am glad I won but the episode has left a bitter taste – from our postman up, the decision to tax Christmas presents, seems to have been handled without thought and with no one prepared to challenge an absurdity.
+I am glad I won but the episode was disappointing – from our postman up, the decision to tax Christmas presents seems to have been handled without thought and with no one prepared to recognise the absurdity.

 Related articles